 Peterborough

 § This page gives an overview of the Peterborough local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Peterborough, in Cambridgeshire, is centred on its striking Norman cathedral, surrounded by a modern city with shopping centres, theatres, and riverside walks along the River Nene.
 The city’s history includes Bronze Age settlements such as Flag Fen and medieval abbeys, while Ferry Meadows in Nene Park provides lakes, meadows, and recreation.
 Surrounding villages and fenland farmland add rural diversity, while the city itself is a growing cultural and commercial hub.

-The administrative boundary of Peterborough can be viewed on OpenStreetMap: District Boundary of Peterborough.
+The administrative boundary of Peterborough can also be viewed on OpenStreetMap: District Boundary of Peterborough.

 Key Facts about Peterborough